Convergence in distribution of the P-P process in $L^1[0,1]$: Independent samples with different sizes

-are used to construct $F_n^\ast$ and $G_n^\ast$.
+With independent samples the implementation of the bootstrap is naturally modified so that independent copies of the bootstrap weight vector $W_n$ are separately used to construct $F_n^\ast$ and $G_n^\ast$.
 The second assertion of Theorem \ref{thm:sufficiency} remains true with this implementation of the bootstrap and with the modified definition of $\mathcal R$.
-Only minor adjustments to the proof are required.
+The proof extends in the same way as the proof of the first assertion.